- Find a Trail

 - Get Involved

-The sprawling Constitution Trail covers more than 46 miles throughout the Bloomington-Normal region.
+The sprawling Constitution Trail covers nearly 42 miles throughout the Bloomington-Normal area.
 The trail was officially named and dedicated in 1987 in celebration of the 200th anniversary of the United States Constitution.
 The first completed segment opened to the public in 1989, and since then, the trail has grown from the original rail-trail built on the corridor of the Illinois Central Gulf Railroad into an impressive trail network spanning across the region with several small gaps yet to be filled in.

 The Illinois Central Branch, the main spine of the trail, begins at Croxton Avenue and Indianapolis Street and travels northward through an industrial area.
 The pathway takes you by the Beer Nuts production plant, where you can visit the company store of the famous Bloomington-produced snack.
 Shortly after passing through the Washington Street tunnel, you’ll come to the Atwood Wayside trailhead with a covered picnic area, water fountain, and parking area.

-Just a few yards farther, you’ll come to Allers Shelter Wayside, where the Bloomer Line Branch of the trail heads east.
-This 4-mile section of trail travels through peaceful Bloomington neighborhoods and shopping areas.
+A couple of blocks farther, you’ll come to the Allers Shelter Wayside and Connie Link Amphitheater park, where the Bloomer Line Branch of the trail heads east.
+This 4-mile section of trail travels through peaceful neighborhoods and shopping areas.
 Along the way, the trail passes by several parks with pleasant side paths to take in the scenery.
 Three miles in, you’ll arrive at Tipton Park, which features an expansive path that takes you through ponds and a lush prairie habitat.
 About a mile farther, the Bloomer Line Branch comes to an end at the edge of town on Towanda Barnes Road.

-Continuing north on the Illinois Central Branch from Allers Shelter Wayside brings you to the town of Normal.
-Here, the route passes through the center of the trendy Uptown district near Illinois State University (ISU).
+Continuing north on the Illinois Central Branch from the Allers Shelter Wayside/Connie Link park takes you to the center of the trendy Uptown Normal district near Illinois State University (ISU).
 This neighborhood features several local shops and restaurants just off the path.
 The Collegiate Branch of the trail begins here, heads through the ISU campus, and connects to Heartland Community College.
 The trail also runs along Fairview Park and an adjacent golf course, making for a tree-canopied mile-long section.

 The Illinois Central Branch continues out of the Uptown district along a forested corridor, becoming more and more rural.
 At the edge of town, you’ll pass by Rosa Parks Commons, a vast open field with a playground, restrooms, water, and parking.
 A mile later, you’ll intersect with the Northtown Branch of the trail at Northtown Road.
 This 3-mile section heads east along the road-way and loops around a neighborhood surrounding a large pond.